alan-turing-institute/NESTpackage/README.md

 ### Requirements

-The following packages are required for NEST:
+Required:
   - matplotlib
   - networkx
   - numpy
   - pandas
-  - python-louvain
-  - reportlab
   - scipy
   - seaborn
+  - scikit-learn

+The package also requires at least one of the following:
+  - pandoc
+  - reportlab

+Finally, the following packages are optional and are needed for some statistics:
   - motifcluster
-  - scikit-learn
+  - python-louvain

 ## Usage